How Top Stop Being Neurotic And Chill Out Already—10 Strategies

 It was once thought that people with high degree of neuroticism couldn’t change.

-But scientists are now learning that there are paths to change, and that one way to change is through mindfulness.
+But scientists are now learning that there is a way how to stop being neurotic.
+That way is through mindfulness.

 Drake and colleagues investigated how research affects levels of non-specific psychological distress, such as generalised anxiety (and anyone who suffers from that will like our guide Using Mindfulness To Cure Anxiety).